 We are starting to see pumpkins everywhere we look.
 Pumpkin spice is flavoring our coffees, muffins, and even ice cream.
 Why?
-Because the Fall season means it’s time to gear up for Halloween.
-We know that this Halloween may be a little different from years past.
+Because the Fall season means it’s time to gear up for Halloween and fun.
+We know that this Halloween may be a little different from years past but it can still be fun.
 Still, here in Marshall, Illinois, we are making the best of it and have lots of fun and safe activities planned for the whole family.

-First, let’s talk about how to stay safe while enjoying Halloween fun.
+First, let’s talk about how to stay safe while enjoying Halloween.

 The many things we usually do to celebrate Halloween don’t allow us to socially distance and stay safe.
 We want our families to enjoy this holiday as much as ever, and even though things are improving, we’re not out of the woods yet.
 We are still cautious to keep kids, mom and dad, grandma, and granddad safe from the COVID-19 virus.